Awjila: Location

 Awjila and the adjoining oasis of Jalu are isolated, the only towns on the desert highway between Ajdabiya, 250 km to the northwest, and Kufra, 625 km to the southeast.

 An 1872 account describes the cluster of three oases: the Aujilah oasis, Jalloo (Jalu) to the east and Leshkerreh (Jikharra) to the northeast.
 Each oasis had a small hill covered in date palm trees, surrounded by a plain of red sand impregnated with salts of soda.

-Between them these oases had a population of 9,000 to 10,000 people.
+Among them, the three oases had a population of 9,000 to 10,000 people.

 The people of the oasis are mainly Berber, and some still speak a Berber-origin language.

-As of 2005 the Awjila language was highly endangered.
+As of 2005, the Awjila language was highly endangered.